neilyio/ultra-scroll/README.md

 ### Take-aways

-1. Very large window sizes and buffers with "extra" processing going on, like treesitter, LSP modes, elaborate font-locking, tons overlays, etc. can slow down scrolling.
+1. Very large window sizes and buffers with "extra" processing going on, like treesitter, LSP modes, elaborate font-locking, tons of overlays, etc. can slow down scrolling.
 2. If the scroll command does its work in \<10ms, you do not notice it.
     You can definitely start feeling it when scroll commands take more